tpogden/tpogden.github.com/about/index.md

 I write songs, and play guitar and piano.
 My friend Dan Simons and I are the folk-indie-pop group Empty Set.
 You might like our album As Neat as a New Pin.

-Every now and then I go for an adventure.
+Every now and then I go on an adventure.
 I enjoy running, hiking, kayaking, climbing and leaving for some place I've never gone before.

 <blockquote class="inset">'Curiosity, a free mind, belief in good taste and belief in the human race'</blockquote>